 All the love you need is already inside of you

-Relationships help you on the journey to loving yourself
+Relationships help you on the journey

 Whatever the state of your relationships, whether they are with partners, your family or at work, they are a reflection of your internal patterns, thought and beliefs.
 Relationships are very important to help you to discover what is inside of you.
 If you are experiencing a stressful or unhelpful relationship, your answer is not to change others or the situation; it is to change your thoughts and feelings about the relationship.
-If you can view your relationships as your most expert classroom for learning about yourself and loving yourself you are on the right track.
+If you can view your relationships as your most expert classroom for learning about yourself you are on the right track.

 Your internal love will shine out to others